Cloris-la/challenge-regression/README copy.md

             df_prepro[col] = StandardScaler().fit_transform(np.array(df_prepro[col]).reshape(-1, 1))
         df_LR= df_prepro

- This way, the models prediction accuracy was imporved.
-Here an example of illustrating how to use it.
+ This way, the model prediction accuracy was improved.
+Here is an inference to illustrate how to use it.

-    # calling important libraries and methonds
+    # calling important libraries and methods

     from sklearn.model_selection import train_test_split
     from sklearn.linear_model import LinearRegression